godwintest/solana-dapp/README.md

 # Jupiter Swap dApp

-This is a fully open-source Solana dApp that integrates with Jupiter Aggregator for token swaps.
+This is a fully open-source Solana dApp that enable passkey login without wallet and integrates with Jupiter Aggregator for token swaps.

 ## Features

+- Passkey authentication and login without password or wallet
 - Token swapping with Jupiter Aggregator
 - Real-time price updates
 - Mock wallet integration for demonstration purposes